 Better service level can also be observed through the lens of one other indicator.
 We’re getting at the percentage of orders completed on time/as promised.
 This benefit kicks in while at the same time, you have a chance to reduce days of inventory held.

 Hence, Agile turns out to be a win-win.
-It’s time to venture outside the comfort zone and take calculated risks.
+It’s time to venture outside the comfort zone and take calculated risks with Kanban inventory management.
 You’re better off learning from your mistakes than to cling to a futile plan.